Marys Peak Loop

 “Epitome of all-mountain riding.
 Climbing rewards: whooshing curves, roots and off camber exposure.”— Eric Emerson

 Then the North Ridge Trail challenges riders with downhill style riding and lots of exposure.
 It takes some riders years to master technical root sections after many days of walking past them.

 If you have time, ride up the road when at the Upper East/Northridge parking lot and take a look at the Pacific Ocean and the Cascade Volcanoes such as Mt.
 Hood, Jefferson, Mt.
 Ranier and the Three Sisters to name a few on a clear day if you can catch one.

-will reward the rider with an awesome descent of loamy soil with curves, roots and off camber trail.
+Approximately 2.1 miles of climbing on the East Ridge Trail will reward the rider with an awesome descent of loamy soil with curves, roots and off camber trail.
 If you can climb East Ridge Trail without putting a foot down or walking the entire climb, you are almost superhuman, but it's possible.

-You can also stop one mile up the East Ridge trail at the bench intersection and take the Tie Trail over to the Northridge trail and back to the car.
+Note: You can also stop one mile up the East Ridge trail at the bench intersection and take the Tie Trail over to the Northridge trail and back to the car.
 Not featured in this ride.

 After riding straight through the parking lot you'll come to North Ridge Trail for a mixture of wide open dh style riding, off camber roots, whooshing turns and technical bits of trail loaded with exposure.
 Be careful with your speed during exposed or blind corners.
 You might just find yourself inadvertently flying off the trail.
 It could be 10-40 ft off the hill.

 After approximately four miles of flowy switchback loamy trail, you'll be back at the gate you started at and your vehicle.